Are you a PACFA member seeking ethics advice? Please use this form for further information on next steps and links to relevant policies and documents.

 PACFA members, including practitioners, affiliates, students, educators, trainers and researchers, are required to work to the PACFA Code of Ethics 2017.
 PACFA Member Associations registrants are also required to abide by the Code of Ethics of any PACFA Member Associations to which they belong.
 PACFA and its Member Associations have complaints handling processes where there are concerns that the ethics standards have not been met.
 Practitioners are held accountable for any breaches of the relevant codes of ethics.

-PACFA also provides training in ethics and ethical practice to support practitioners and to maintain high ethical standards.
+PACFA also provides training in ethics and ethical practice to support practitioners and maintain high ethical standards.

-As a useful resource for those interested in exploring duty of care: the recording of the “What is a mental health clinician’s duty of care?
-Implications of the new mental health and wellbeing act” webinar is available.
-This webinar is an external resource by La Trobe Law School.
+Explore duty of care via the recording of the What is a mental health clinician’s duty of care? webinar (external resource by La Trobe Law School).